FAQ for Liahona Treatment Center

 What if my son has not tried drugs and I don’t want him to be around kids who have?

-While some of our students may have been introduced to harmful substances, a lot of them have not.
+While some of our Patients may have been introduced to harmful substances, a lot of them have not.
 We separate the issues by dealing with the substance abuse counseling in a separate group so that no “War” stories are being shared.
-We do our best to isolate the issues to the students dealing with them.
-The culture of Liahona is not typical in the sense that the students commonly talk with one another about their past issues with substances.
+We do our best to isolate the issues to the Patients dealing with them.
+The culture of Liahona is not typical in the sense that the Patients commonly talk with one another about their past issues with substances.
 It is not a topic that is allowed to be discussed outside of therapy for this exact purpose.
-To date, we have not had drug free students enter the program, only to leave with curiosity and willingness to experiment.
+To date, we have not had drug free Patients enter the program, only to leave with curiosity and willingness to experiment.
 Quite the opposite occurs.
 They become much more inclined to deny the peer pressure when the moment arises in the future.